 Many industries have already adopted 3D printing technology because it provides access to materials that are sturdy enough for use in a wide range of products.
 On light of this, as the technology develops and materials improve it will mean that use will increase significantly in a wider range of industries.
 As industrial strength materials improve, industries such as Aerospace and the car industry will turn to the 3D printed parts, resulting in lighter aircraft or cars which will enhance their performance.
 This is a technology that almost has no limits and as more and more businesses adopt 3D printing in place of traditional methods it will only enhance the research and development in the technology.

-Daniel van Mourik explains the advantages of 3D printing for his former drone-building business: The weight of a drone affects its flight time.
-The lighter the drone is, the longer it flies.
-A light drone has improved battery life, is more responsive and agile during the flight.
+Daniel van Mourik explains the advantages of 3D printing for his former Radio Controlled Aircraft building business: The weight of a RC plane affects its flight time.
+The lighter it is, the longer it flies and it is more responsive and agile during the flight.
 It also remains stable in case of hard landings or crashes.
-The 3D Printed parts are made lighter by optimizing the design structures to carry the required weight.
-The choice of raw material used for 3D Printing also plays an important role in making the parts light.
-Read more here about the advantages of 3D printing for building drones.
+The 3D printed parts are made lighter by optimizing the design structures to carry the required weight.
+Read more here about the advantages of 3D printing for building RC planes.

+Another of the advantages of 3d printing is that third parties can never claim your innovations for themselves.
 Continuous prototyping and manufacturing in-house with a 3D printer ensures that designs never leave the company premises, safeguarding your intellectual property.
-Designs never leave the company, so third parties can never claim your innovations for themselves.

 It is also easy to repeat the results without having to put your trust in the possibly unsteady hand of manual labor.
 Every innovative design is kept in-house, so there is no need to worry about confidentiality any longer.